Amazon-Vine-Explorer/AmazonVineExplorer/README.md

 ##### [19.09.2024] - Version 0.10.9.0.1.deburau.16
 * The database cleanup now happens right after a complete scan is finished.
 Prior to this change, the cleanup was performed after waiting for three hours, just before a new scan was started
-* Add missing SECONDS_PER_WEEK to globals.js, fixes database cleanup not working
+* Add missing SECONDS_PER_WEEK to globals.js, fixes database cleanup not working.

+  After the upgrade, it needs six completed background scans until old entries get deleted.
+Each scan needs about one to two hours plus three hours delay until the next scan starts.
+This sums up to one to two days until cleaning up old entries effectivly starts

 ##### [18.09.2024] - Version 0.10.9.0.1.deburau.15
 * An alert notification is show after product data import finished